National Institutes of Health Guidance on the Implementation of the HHS Tribal Consultation Policy

 - Correspondence: Additional consultations may also occur through written communications between the NIH OD or an IC and Indian Tribal Leadership or designated representatives.
 Such communications offer another route for commenting on research polices, programs or priorities, and for identifying concerns.

-J. All TCAC meetings and all levels of consultation should be documented appropriately, with electronic copies of documents sent to participants including the Indian Tribal representatives and the NIH POC.
+- All TCAC meetings and all levels of consultation should be documented appropriately, with electronic copies of documents sent to participants including the Indian Tribal representatives and the NIH POC.
 At a minimum, appropriate documentation includes a list of participants with affiliations and contact information, a summary of proceedings and a statement of meeting outcomes.
-Documentation should be completed and made available to stakeholders within 60 calendar days of the conclusion of the consultation process.
+Documentation should be completed and made available to stakeholders.

 In addition to sending electronic copies of documentation to participants, documentation of TCAC meetings and NIH-wide consultation activities will be posted on the NIMHD website.
 To the extent practicable and permitted by law, documentation of consultation activities conducted by individual ICs or the NIH OD will be posted on their respective websites, with copies sent to the NIMHD for posting on the NIMHD website as well.
 The NIMHD will be responsible for archiving all consultation documentation.